JakobBe/sp-test/README.md

 # Tests

 The developemt of the script was test-driven.
-Modlues and Classes used in this script are fully tested by unit test.
+Modules and Classes used in this script are fully tested by unit tests.
 However, there are no end-to-end tests yet to test the user interface.

 To start the tests run: